-For Markus Koch, Holger Schwarz and their colleagues, the entire endeavor spawned an interesmonization committee).
+For Markus Koch, Holger Schwarz and their colleagues, the entire endeavor spawned an interestion.
+"We were working on our own very quickly, and open communication was a key factor."

 "Our employees know that it is better to keep document preparation and quality assurance in house.
 That way, we can maintain a very structured output management workflow."